 In 2006, Andy initiated and organised the first edition of Fine Art Asia.
 In 2015, he also founded Ink Asia, the world’s first art fair dedicated to ink art.
-Andy has now organised 18 international art fairs in Hong Kong.
+In 2020, Ink Asia will become a stand-alone Ink section of Fine Art Asia.
+Andy has now organised 20 international art fairs in Hong Kong.

 From 2014, in partnership with Guardian Art Centre, Andy has organised the Guardian Fine Art Asia fair in Beijing which has attained an international level.
-In April 2020, in collaboration with Chang’s Oriental Art, he will launch Fine Art Taipei 2020, his debut art fair in Taiwan.
+In 2021, in collaboration with Chang’s Oriental Art, he will launch Fine Art Taipei, his debut art fair in Taiwan.